Arm yourself with the basic facts about periodontal disease and how to prevent it.

-As an added plus, you’ll likely feel more relaxed knowing that your family dentist, Dr. Miedema, is performing the procedure; it’s always easier when you know and trust the dentist who’s treating you.
-If you’re still struggling with anxiety before your treatment, however, let Dr. Miedema know so that she can take steps to help reduce your anxiety.
+As an added plus, you’ll likely feel more relaxed knowing that your family dentist, Dr. Fenn, is performing the procedure; it’s always easier when you know and trust the dentist who’s treating you.
+If you’re still struggling with anxiety before your treatment, however, let Dr. Fenn know so that he can take steps to help reduce your anxiety.

 Although there are a lot of myths out there about periodontal disease, doing a little research to find the truth is definitely worth it.
 Knowing how to protect yourself against gum disease and understanding which cutting-edge treatments are available to you make all the difference to your oral health.
 If you have any questions about periodontal disease or are looking for a Buxton dentist with both the skills and advanced technology to help your gums get healthy again, feel free to call and set up a consultation at any time.